addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 (Thanks to [JohnnyO](http://stackoverflow.com/users/188740/johnnyo) for this tip).

-#### How does one handle View disposal on a Parent or Child View?
+#### Disposing View hierarchies

+**Problem**

-In the last question, we looked at how to effectively dispose views to decreases memory usage (analogous to a type of garbage collection).
+In the last question, we looked at how to effectively dispose views to decrease memory usage.

 Where your application is setup with multiple Parent and Child Views, it is also common to desire removing any DOM elements associated with such views as well as unbinding any event handlers tied to child elements when you no longer require them.

+**Solution**

-The solution in the last question should be enough to handle this use-case, but if you require a more-explicit example that handles children, we can see one below:
+The solution in the last question should be enough to handle this use case, but if you require a more explicit example that handles children, we can see one below:

 ```javascript
 Backbone.View.prototype.close = function() {